 St. Mary’s Academy, Pasay is a Filipino, Catholic and Ignacian Marian school.

-Founded in 1922 as the Escuela Catolica de Pasay, it was situated in front of the Sta.
+Founded in 1922 as the Escuela Catolica de Pasay.
+It was situated in front of the Sta.
 Clara Parish Church and was managed by a parish priest, Rev. lgmidio Trinidad.
 It was housed in an old Spanish building which also served as the convent.
-Because the school lacked physical facilities and personnel, the Escuela offered only primary education to young children.
+The Escuela offered only primary education to young children.

-Like most schools which ceased to operate at the outbreak of World War Il on December 8, 1941, SMA was among the first schools to resume classes after the liberation on July 1, 1945.
-It saw the country’s need to rebuild a war-torn nation through education hence SMA had to admit hundreds of students eager to get back to school even with only six rooms and teachers available.
-With renewed peace, the school continued to grow.
+Like most schools which ceased to operate at the outbreak of World War Il on December 8, 1941, St. Mary’s Academy in Pasay (SMA) was among the first schools to resume classes after the liberation on July 1, 1945.
 On March 1946, the Elementary course was granted government recognition followed by the General Secondary Course a year after.
 Ten (10) students became the first batch of high school graduates of SMA in 1947.
 (Read more)

 Religious of the Virgin Mary